JonathanHedlund/bun-rock-paper-scissor/README.md

-# THE ULTIMATE SHOWDOWN - Rock, paper, scissors
+# THE ULTIMATE SHOWDOWN - Rock vs. Paper vs. Scissors

 A simple app where two players can face off in a rock, paper, scissors match.
 The rules are simple, one game decides the winner.